-In 1744, the Iroquois sold all their remaining claims in the Shenandoah Valley to the colony of Virginia.
+At the Treaty of Lancaster in 1744, the Iroquois were deceived into selling all their remaining claims in the Ohio country to the colony of Virginia, thereafter falsely claimed by the Ohio Company of Virginia.
+‘King George’s War’ breaks out and only the Mohawk declares war.
 In 1745, Sir William Johnson was appointed commissary of the Province of New York for Indian affairs.
 In 1748, Johnson was influential in enlisting and equipping the “Six Nations” for participation in the warfare with French Canada.
 He was placed in command of a line of outposts on the New York frontier.
 The Peace of Aix-la-Chapelle put a stop to offensive operations, which he had begun.

 Role during the War

-By the time of the Seven Years’ War, Iroquois power extended into present-day Canada, westward along the Great Lakes and down both sides of the Allegheny mountains into present-day Virginia and Kentucky and into the Ohio Valley.
-The “Six Nations” initially sided with Great Britain.
+By the time of the Seven Years’ War, ‘the rafters of the longhouse’ extended into present-day Canada, westward along the Great Lakes and down both sides of the Allegheny mountains into present-day Virginia and Kentucky and into the Ohio Valley.

 In 1761, a party of Mohawk warriors took part in the British expedition against the Cherokee Indians.

-Headdress: a cap called the gustoweh made of either buckskin or cloth tied to wood splints and decorated with feathers was often worn by men.
+A ‘helmet’ called the gustoweh made of either buckskin or cloth covering a frame of wood splints and decorated with feathers was often worn by men at special occasions.
 Each nation could be identified by the number and positioning: